eden-box/documentation/services/machines.md

 \<username\> will represent the name intended for the user we want to add

-As a sudoer user,
+As a sudoer,

 Run script ```/usr/local/sbin/manageuser.sh``` at eden-fs,
 - ```cd /usr/local/sbin```
 - ```sudo manageuser.sh -c <username>```
-Provide a minimally secure password when requested.
+Provide an acceptably secure password when requested.
-This password should later be changed by the new user, during his first access to the machine.
+This password should later be changed by the new user during his first access to the machine.

-Afterwards, a zip file with the required information for the new user to execute the needed ssh setup at his machine will be present at the folder containing the script.
+Afterwards, a zip file with the required information for the new user to execute the ssh setup at his machine will be present at the folder containing the script.

-A similar setup now must be executed in eden-db.
+A similar setup must now be executed in eden-db.
 Make sure that a public key <username>.pub is present on the same folder where the script is located.
 - ```cd /usr/local/sbin```
 - ```sudo manageuser.sh -u <username>```